Probing a long-lived pseudoscalar in type-I 2HDM with displaced vertices and jets at the LHC: Numerical results

 We find that the modified analysis can probe both larger and smaller values of $\tan\beta$ on the two ends than the original analysis.
 Also, a larger integrated luminosity allows to test broader regions in the parameter space.
 The sensitivities are all cut off at positions just above $m_A=10$ GeV, as a result of the $m_{\text{DV}}>10$~GeV requirement.
 For too small values of $\tan\beta$, the $A$ particle is too promptly decaying, failing to decay at $r>4$ mm.

 Following the discussion above, we present two additional sensitivity plots in figure~\ref{fig:sensitivity}, corresponding to integrated luminosities of 139 fb$^{-1}$ and 3000 fb$^{-1}$, respectively.
-In each plot, we choose two benchmark values of $m_H$ at 200 GeV (dashed) and 600 GeV (solid), and present contour curves of 3 signal events with the original (red) and the modified (blue) analyses, corresponding to the 95\% C.L.~exclusion limits in the condition of vanishing background.
+In each plot, we choose two benchmark values of $m_H$ at 200 GeV (dashed) and 600 GeV (solid), and present contour curves of 3 signal events\footnote{If, instead of vanishing background levels, we have 1 or 10 background events, the sensitivity results are expected to weaken by an almost negligible extent.} with the original (red) and the modified (blue) analyses, corresponding to the 95\% C.L.~exclusion limits in the condition of vanishing background.
 The results show clearly that the sensitivities shrink for a heavier $H$, and that the modified analysis is expected to probe larger parameter regions than the original one.
 With an integrated luminosity of 3000~fb$^{-1}$, the modified analysis with $m_H=200$~GeV can probe $\tan\beta\lesssim 10^{8}$ for $m_A\lesssim 100$~GeV (for $\tan\beta\sim10^8$ and $m_A\sim 100$~GeV, $c\tau_A\sim 650$~m).\footnote{We note that while in section~\ref{sec:currentlimits} we state that we will restrict our analysis to the region $\tan\beta\lesssim 10^6$, here we extend the study to values of $\tan\beta$ up to about $10^8$.
 Such large values of $\tan\beta$ require excessive fine-tuning, and checking the theoretical constraints becomes challenging because of numerical precision limitations.} For even larger values of $\tan\beta$, $A$ becomes too long-lived to decay before leaving the inner detector.